Vat fraud: Interdisciplinary Research on Tax crimes in the European Union

 February 19, 2021

-VIRTEU is delighted to present its Roundtable Discussion Series during which our distinguished guests will be involved in a lively discussion about select research topics.
-The third session, which will be focused on "Whistleblowing, Reporting, and Auditing in the area of taxation," will be held online (Zoom) on the 26th of February 2021, 5:30-7:00 pm (GMT).
+VIRTEU is delighted to present its Roundtable Discussion Series during which our distinguished guests were involved in a lively discussion about select research topics.
+The video recording of all four sessions is available online on the VIRTEU Website.

 News from the World